Native American Recovery Center (Closed)

 This provider hasn't verified their profile's information.
 Are you the owner of this center?
 Claim your listing to better manage your presence on Recovery.com.

-Connect with Native American Recovery Center by calling them directly.
+Native American Recovery Center (Closed)

-About Native American Recovery Center
+About Native American Recovery Center (Closed)

 Native American Recovery focuses on treating Native Americans with substance use and co-occurring mental health concerns through evidence-based therapy and traditional healing practices.
 The center is located in a residential neighborhood at the base of a mountain in Phoenix, Arizona with beautiful sunrise and sunset views.
 As part of a holistic approach, clients enjoy many outing opportunities, including hiking trails, visits to museums, sporting events, golf, water activities, theaters, zoos, gardens and more.